 The University encourages all University members to promptly report all incidents of sexual misconduct as soon as possible in order to maximize the University's ability to respond promptly and effectively.
 The University does not, however, limit the time frame for reporting.
 Different employees on campus have different abilities to maintain a victim's confidentiality.
-The only University resource that affords complete confidentiality is speaking with a licensed counselor in the Counseling and Wellness Department.
-Below is the contact information for the director of this department:
+The only University resource that affords complete confidentiality is speaking with a licensed counselor through our partnership with Provident Behavioral Health.